aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-timescalecloud.md

 ---
-title: Connect TimescaleDB and Grafana
+title: Get Started with TimescaleDB and Grafana
 excerpt: Connect Timescale to Grafana to visualize your data
 products: [cloud, mst]
 keywords: [Grafana, visualizations, analytics]
 ---

-# Connect TimescaleDB and Grafana
+# Get Started with TimescaleDB and Grafana

 Grafana ships with built-in Prometheus, PostgreSQL, Jaeger, and other data source plugins that allow you to query and visualize data from a compatible